 I covered some distance by walking, as usual.
 However, there was another way I wanted to give a go: the local subway.
 Glasgow has the third-oldest underground metro system in the world, after London and Budapest.
 Moreover, the tunnel diameter is only 11 feet / 3.35m, which means that the rolling stock is quite tiny.
 Point of interest, for a fact.

 The trains are similar to those in operation on London's deep-level lines but smaller.
 Tall people can't stand straight in it.
 When the coaches were empty, they felt very cozy, as they are personally-sized.
 And when they got full, well, that's another experience.
 People wall-to-wall, some discussed rugby, some casually snorted powder from a mastercard.
-Many guys sported the same undercut hairstyle, many girls had thick make-up, and everyone spoke in the notoriously strong accent.
+Many guys sported the same undercut hairstyle, many girls had thick make-up, most spoke in the notoriously strong accent.
 The f-words flew frequently, fast.

 A good number of locations were like a carefully constructed movie set.
 Just bring actors and a few lights; ready to film.

 And that was it for the city exploration.
 Then it was time to get food: fajitas.
 Fantastic finish.

-If you liked this content, You might enjoy these articles:
+If you liked this article, you might also enjoy these posts: